+Every adhesive category supports a rich rewriting theory.
+This fact underpins our efforts to introduce rewriting to structured cospans.
+And so, in this section, we reintroduce the notion of structured cospans in a different context and find sufficient conditions for them to be adhesive.

-Recall that, in Section \ref{sec:RewriteTopoi}, we saw that rewriting operates on the objects of a topos, not the arrows.
+Recall that, in Section \ref{sec:background}, we saw that rewriting operates on the objects of an adhesive category, not the arrows.
 Therefore, we cannot hope to rewrite structured cospans inside the category $ _L\Csp $.
-Our task, now, is to define a category where structured cospans are objects.
-Then we can show that category to be a topos.
+Our task, now, is to build a category where structured cospans are objects and then to show that it is adhesive.